openstack/nova/doc/source/contributor/resize-and-cold-migrate.rst

 methods.
 This document explains some of the differences in what happens between a resize and cold migrate operation.

+For the most part this document describes :term:`same-cell resize <Same-Cell Resize>`.
+For details on :term:`cross-cell resize <Cross-Cell Resize>`, refer to :doc:`/admin/configuration/cross-cell-resize`.

 High level
 ~~~~~~~~~~